WHO ARE YA?

-Peterborough United Football Club has the right to ban any supporter or other person from the ABAX Stadium at the discretion of the Club.
-Bans will be considered, with consultation with the local authorities, in the event of major breaches of ground regulations, proof of football-related offences of a serious nature committed elsewhere, and any other circumstances that are likely to bring the reputation of PUFC into disrepute.
+Peterborough United Football Club has the right to ban any supporter or other person from The Weston Homes Stadium at the discretion of the Club.
+Bans will be considered, with consultation with the local authorities, in the event of major breaches of ground regulations, proof of football-related offences of a serious nature committed elsewhere, and any other circumstances that are likely to bring the reputation of Peterborough United into disrepute.

 At the end of each season, the Club will provide to the EFL in confidence, a summary of club bans imposed that season, which will include; the number of supporters receiving club bans, the duration of these bans, the offences for which they were imposed, the number of initial meetings with supporters held, the number of supporters who have used the appeal process and the number of successful and unsuccessful appeals.

 In the event of any proposed changes to Club policy, early notice of the proposed changes will be published to enable those with concerns to express their views before a final decision to change major policy is finalised.

 Peterborough United recognises that our operations may have an impact on the environment.
 The Club is committed to taking steps where practicable to minimise any adverse impact that the club, staff and fans may have on the environment.

 The Club continues to strive for wider access to matches by offering a broad range of ticket prices, initiatives and offers.
 Such prices and offers will be subject to periodic change and are available at the sole discretion of the Club.